These Gen-Z Activists Have Done So Much For The World MTV Is Giving Them An Award

 Fellow 20-year-old Shiden Tekle and 22-year-old Kelvin Doe round out the Generation Change winners, who will be presented their awards during the 2019 EMA red carpet by MTV presenter Sway Calloway.

 You can watch Doe, Tekle, and the rest of the Generation Change winners accept their awards live on the EMAs website and Facebook page.
-Both sites will be streaming the red carpet show starting at 1 p.m.
-ET on November 3.
+Both sites will be streaming the red carpet show starting at 5 p.m.
+3rd November.
 Becky G is hosting the 2019 EMAs, which will feature performances from Niall Horan, Rosalía, Halsey, and more.

 Advertisement